 There are a few ways that you can be flexible:

-- Travel Dates: One of the most effective ways to find cheap flights is to be flexible with travel dates.
+One of the most effective ways to find cheap flights is to be flexible with travel dates.
 Airlines often offer lower fares during off-peak seasons and mid-week flights.
 Adjusting your travel dates by 1-3 days for your departure or return can result in a few hundred dollars in savings.
-Use flight search engines like Google Flights, Kiwi, or Skyscanner to compare prices across dates and locations, allowing you to snag the best deals.
+Use flight search engines like Google Flights, Kiwi, or Skyscanner to compare prices across dates and locations, allowing you to snag the best deals. - Planning Phase:

-- Planning Phase: Typically, the most expensive time to book a flight is within three weeks before the travel date.
+Typically, the most expensive time to book a flight is within three weeks before the travel date.
 What is the least expensive time to book the flight?
 Four weeks to four months before the travel date.
 By giving yourself ample time in the planning phase, you have more time to track flight prices and see the typical flight cost.
-This helps you make a more informed decision when it comes time to book the flight.
+This helps you make a more informed decision when it comes time to book the flight. - Destinations:

 Also, remember that exchange rates fluctuate, and being flexible with your destination may allow you to take advantage of favorable exchange rates, making your travel budget go further.